1. Select your programme of interest

 - English language proficiency verification (0-25 p., threshold 13).

 The exam is passed by the candidate who gets at least 60 points out of a possible 100, while scoring of each area shall not be less than the minimum (thresholds).
-Maximum of 30 candidates could be accepted.
+A maximum of 30 candidates may be accepted.
 Should more candidates meet the above-mentioned conditions, the ranking (by points) decides – the first 30 candidates will be accepted.

-You will be informed about the results not later than 30 days after the date of the interview.
+You will be informed about the results no later than 30 days after the date of the interview.